The Dream of Pope Innocent III

 It was because of this very dream that Pope Innocent III, about a year after meeting with Francis and his men, officially recognized the new Order of Friars Minor or, as they became known, the Franciscans.
 We have no idea what the Pope's dream life was like, but it is certain that when he had this dream, he recognized it as a clear message given to him by God.
 There was a certain weight to this dream that could not be denied and even to this day, when we hear about the dream, we can discern the work of the Holy Spirit in and through this heavenly message.
 The Lord had made his intentions clear through this night vision.

-What I find interesting in all of this is that the Pope was able to decipher the symbolism of the dream.
+What I find interesting in all of this is that the Pope had no difficulty in understanding the symbolism of the dream.
 He obviously recognized St. Francis but he knew the symbolic significance of the church that was being held up by him.
 This church was the Basilica of St. John Lateran, which has always been, since its foundation in 324 A.D., the principal seat (cathedra) of the bishop of Rome.
 When a new Pope is elected, he will always go to the Basilica of St. John Lateran to take possession of his episcopal church since he also becomes the Bishop of Rome.
 Therefore, when Francis appears and holds up the Church with his shoulder, the Pope knew that this represented not only the roman basilica itself, but the entire Church.
+He understood that Francis and his men would have a very important part to play in the restoration of the Catholic Church; they would help to steady it and set it straight again on a firm foundation and help secure the papacy.